Haraj-backend/hex-monscape/README.md

 Welcome to this repo!

+In this repo you will learn about Haraj Solutions Team's secret technique in writing maintainable code for Haraj projects. 🤫

-In this repo you will learn the concept of [Hexagonal Architecture](./docs/reference/hex-architecture.md) and its implementation through simple server-client game called `Hex Monscape`.
+The secret actually lies in the special software architecture we use to work on these projects: [Hexagonal Architecture](./docs/reference/hex-architecture.md).
+In this repo we will share to you our knowledge about this special architecture through simple server-client game named `Hex Monscape`.

-In the game you will play as a `10 years` old monster hunter that dreams to become the very best.
-In order to reach that, you need to make journey together with your monster partner to seek `3` strong wild monsters and kick them in the butt. 💥💪🏻

-We are applying the concept of [Hexagonal Architecture](./docs/reference/hex-architecture.md) to build the game server while coding it using [Golang](https://go.dev/).
-For the web client, we code it using [Vue 3](https://vuejs.org/).
+We are using [Hexagonal Architecture](./docs/reference/hex-architecture.md) to build `Hex Monscape` game server while coding it using [Go](https://go.dev/).
+As for the web client, we code it using [Vue 3](https://vuejs.org/).

-To see the REST API specification for this game, please see [this doc](./docs/api-design/rest-api.md).
+To understand the details on how we apply [Hexagonal Architecture](./docs/reference/hex-architecture.md) to this game, please refer to [this doc](./docs/reference/hex-architecture.md).

 > **Note:**
 >
-> As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is mandatory since it is the main architecture we used for building Haraj production systems.
+> As Solutions Team member, your understanding towards [Hexagonal Architecture](./docs/reference/hex-architecture.md) is mandatory since it is the main architecture we used for building Haraj production services.
 >
 > So if you understand this architecture well, you will be in no time contributing to Haraj production.

->
-> Please refer to [Primary References](#primary-references) section to start learning about these concepts.
+## Background Story

+One of the biggest engineering issue in Haraj is code maintainability.

+// TODO

 ## Game Design

+In the game you will play as a `10 years` old monster hunter that dreams to become the very best.
+In order to reach that, you need to make journey together with your monster partner to seek `3` strong wild monsters and kick them in the butt. 💥💪🏻

-The game design is pretty simple, player just need to choose monster partner then won battle for `3` times to beat the game.
+The game scenario is pretty simple, player just need to choose monster partner then won battle for `3` times to beat the game.
 After that player may choose to end the game or continue playing.

 Here is the flowchart for the game scenario: